List of Kenyans who lost their lives in the Finance Bill protests

 David Chege

-David Chege, a graduate from JKUAT with a degree in Computer Science, was a freelance IT professional.
+David Chege, a graduate of JKUAT with a degree in Computer Science, was a freelance IT professional.

 He also died outside parliament during Tuesday's protests.